Britain says Taliban control Afghanistan - we're not going back | Law-Order

 - United Kingdom

-The Taliban are in control of Afghanistan and British and NATO forces will not be returning to fight the insurgents, Britain's defence minister said on Monday.
+The Taliban are in control of Afghanistan and British and NATO forces will not be returning to fight the insurgents, Britain's defense minister said on Monday.

 Britain has relocated its embassy to Kabul airport from the city.
-Asked what he would feel to see the Taliban flag flying over the former British embassy building in Kabul, Wallace said: "Symbolically, it's not what any of us wanted."
+Asked what he would feel to see the Taliban flag flying over the former British embassy building in Kabul, Wallace said: "It's not the embassy anymore, we have left that location ... so it's now just a building.
+"Symbolically, it's not what any of us wanted."

-Wallace said it was not yet the right time to decide on whether to recognise the Taliban as the Afghan government.
+Wallace said it was not yet the right time to decide on whether to recognize the Taliban as the Afghan government.
 "I think there is a lot of more to come before those decisions are made," he said.
-"The proof of the pudding will be obviously in their actions rather than their rhetoric."
+"The proof of the pudding will be obvious in their actions rather than their rhetoric."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)